NicolasCunha/NicolasCunha/README.md

 ---

-I'm a System Developer and software engineering / technology enthusiast.
+I'm a System Architect / technology enthusiast.

-- I'm currently working at Philips as a full stack developer/analyst (JavaScript, Java, ObjectPascal and Oracle PL/SQL).
+- I'm currently working at Philips as a System Architect.
-- I’m currently learning about software engineering, system architecture and design patterns.
 - I’m looking to collaborate on open-source tooling.
 - Ask me about system development in general.
 - Pronouns: He/Him